Varun Dhawan: 2019–present: Commercial fluctuations

-Other work
+Dhawan's first release of 2024 came with Citadel: Honey Bunny, the Indian spinoff of the American spy thriller series Citadel, created and directed by Raj & DK, once again for Amazon Prime Video.
+Playing a stuntman, it marked his first full-fledged action role.
+Writing for Rediff.com, Mayur Sanap found his performance "sincere" but "unconvincing", preferring that of his co-star Samantha Ruth Prabhu.
+In another action role, he led the film Baby John, produced by Atlee, which served as a remake of Atlee's own Tamil film Theri (2016).
+Shubhra Gupta deemed him "all wrong for this kind of film — cameras can help him do the slo-mo swagger thing, but his delivery is fit only for low-fi comedies".
+It emerged as a box-office bomb.

+In 2025, Dhawan reunited with Khaitan and Janhvi Kapoor for the romantic comedy Sunny Sanskari Ki Tulsi Kumari.
+India Today's Tushar Joshi was appreciative of Dhawan's performance and comic timing in a role in which he "appears his most at ease in years".
+It emerged as a commercial failure.
+Dhawan will next star alongside Sunny Deol in Border 2.

+Personal life and other work

+Born into a Hindu family, he considers himself a spiritual person and close to ISKCON.
+On 24 January 2021, Dhawan married his long-time girlfriend, fashion designer Natasha Dalal whom he first met while studying in sixth grade at Bombay Scottish School, Mumbai.
+The couple had their first child, a daughter, on 3 June 2024.

 Alongside his acting career, Dhawan performs on stage and has co-hosted two award ceremonies.
 In 2013, he performed at the Filmfare, Screen, and Stardust award ceremonies, and at an event in Hong Kong.
 He hosted the 2013 Stardust Awards ceremony with Sidharth Malhotra and Ayushmann Khurrana, and a segment of the 59th Filmfare Awards.
 He was also part of the 20th Screen Awards, co-hosting the show alongside Shahrukh Khan and Richa Chadda.
 In 2013, he performed at a special event alongside Malhotra, Bhatt, Kapur, Kapoor, and Badlapur co-star Huma Qureshi to raise funds for the flood-affected victims of Uttarakhand.

 In September 2014, Dhawan became the brand ambassador of newly formed Indian Super League club FC Goa.
-He also donated Rs.
-30 Lakhs in PM-CARES Fund of Government of India during the COVID-19 pandemic in India.
+He also donated ₹30 Lakhs in PM-CARES Fund of Government of India during the COVID-19 pandemic in India.